What the view promised

 When the UI Promised More Than the Backend Could Deliver

-The root cause was a classic UI-backend contract violation.
-A designer had updated the workflow visualization to include an intermediate review step, reflecting how the business process actually worked.
-The UI was updated, the button was relabeled, and the feature shipped.
-What didn't ship was the supporting infrastructure: no route for the new transition, no controller action to handle it, no model method to execute it, and no authorization policy to govern it.
+The root cause was a UI-backend contract violation.
+A designer had updated the workflow visualisation to include an intermediate review step, reflecting how the business process actually worked.
+The UI was updated, the button was relabeled, and the view was copied from the existing approve button.
+What didn't happen was updating the route helper to point to a new action — or creating the backend infrastructure for that action: no route, no controller action, no model method, and no authorisation policy.

 # What the view promised